Fix back/forward cache issues

 })

-5. Address Third-Party Blockers
+5. Address third-party blockers

-Third-party scripts often add unload handlers.
+Third-party scripts add unload handlers.
 Check for:

 - Analytics scripts (older versions of Google Analytics)